March 9, 2017

 Figure 2 shows wide divergences existing across sub-sectors.
 The gaps between those with the highest and lowest rates of growth have narrowed year-over-year, with deceleration at the top end a frequent contributor.

 Full year data is not yet available for 2016.
-An examination of third quarter 2016 suggests further slowing; output for durable and nondurable goods grew by only 0.5% and 1.7% y-o-y, respectively.
+An examination of third quarter 2016 suggests further slowing; the output for durable and nondurable goods grew by only 0.5% and 1.7% y-o-y, respectively.

 While the current expansion phase of the U.S. economy shows every possibility of continuing, now is the time for executives to reinvigorate strategic growth programs.
 Things only get harder in a downturn.
 While regulatory burdens may be easing, foreign companies continue to battle for market share, and recent years have demonstrated that market paradigms and/or longstanding customer relationships can be upended by disruptive innovations.